MediaJohnD/maps/README.md

 embedded in the script.
 You can also fetch them manually from the project's GitHub release page if you prefer to run the examples offline.

+For quick testing of `choropleth_by_spend.py` without downloading large files, run `generate_sample_inputs.py` to create a tiny shapefile and matching CSV.
+The script outputs `sample_geometry.zip` and `sample_data.zip` in the current directory, which you can then pass to the heatmap script.

 ## Usage

 The `choropleth_by_spend.py` script expects two zip files.
 These can be local